cuttlefishh/python-for-data-analysis/assignments/assignment9.md

 #### C. Stock data

-1. Download historical stock data from the past three years for a stock of your choice (look up the symbol) and the S&P 500 index (symbol: 'SPX').
+1. Download historical stock data from the past three years for a stock of your choice (eligible symbols: [here](https://iextrading.com/trading/eligible-symbols/)) and the S&P 500 index (symbol: 'SPY').
 Use Panads timeseries operations to calculate the start and end dates.
-Morningstar seems to be the most reliable source of data (see pandas-datareader [docs](https://pydata.github.io/pandas-datareader/stable/remote_data.html)).
-However, note that using Morningstar will return a hierarchical index, where the first index is the stock symbol and the second index is the date.
-For example, to download stock data for Qualcomm and Illumina and see the data for Qualcomm, use these commands, where `start` and `end` are Pandas datatime objects:
+IEX is currently a reliable source of data that does not require registration (see [pandas-datareader docs](https://pydata.github.io/pandas-datareader/stable/remote_data.html)).
+Note that using IEX will return a hierarchical column index, where the first column index is the price type ('open', 'high', 'low', 'close', 'volume') and the second column index is the symbol.
+You may also want to convert the index from string/object type to datetime type.
+For example, to download stock data for Qualcomm and Illumina and see the close data for Qualcomm, use these commands, where `start` and `end` are Pandas datatime objects:

         import pandas_datareader as pdr
-        quotes = pdr.data.DataReader(['QCOM', 'ILMN'], 'morningstar', start, end) quotes.loc['QCOM']
+        quotes = pdr.data.DataReader(['QCOM', 'ILMN'], 'iex', start, end) quotes.set_index(pd.to_datetime(quotes.index), inplace=True)
+        quotes['close']['QCOM']

 2. Calculate the 52-week high and low for the past year for your stock and for the S&P 500.
 3. Plot the price at close over the past three years of your stock and the S&P 500.
 Use a dual y-axis (using `twinx` like we learned in the Matplotlib lesson) to display the two prices side by side on separate scales.